jotron-as/CPP-Parsing-Combinators/README.md

 ## Installing
 There are no dependencies for building as it is a single header.
 Simply run `make install`

+You can build the demos with `make demo`

 ## Combinators and types
 For more info, consult the source.
 It's only one file and it isn't long.